Eye Movement Desensitization and Reprocessing (EMDR) Therapy

-Originally designed to help people experiencing post-traumatic stress, research has shown that EMDR has positive affects in the treatment of phobias, panic attacks, personality disorders, disturbing memories, addictions and stress reduction, to name a few.
+Originally designed to help people experiencing post-traumatic stress, research has shown that EMDR has positive affects in the treatment of other issues.
+These include phobias, panic attacks, personality disorders, disturbing memories, addictions and stress reduction, to name a few.

 Book your EMDR session today

-Have you experienced trauma, and would like to get help?
+Have you experienced trauma, and would you like to get help to feel better?